SafeteeWoW/LibDeflate/README.md

 See Full examples in [examples/example.lua](https://github.com/SafeteeWoW/LibDeflate/blob/master/examples/example.lua)

 ## License

 LibDeflate is licensed under the zlib license.
-See LICENSE.txt
+See LICENSE.txt.
+The "tests" folder in the repository contains some third party code and data.
+Their original licenses shall be complied when used.

 ## Credits and Disclaimer

-The following projects are used to the help to test the correctness of this program.
-The code of the main program (LibDeflate.lua) does not use their code directly, but uses their ideas and algorithms.
-Their original licenses shall be comply when used.
+This library rewrites the code from the algorithm and the ideas of the following projects, and uses their code to help to test the correctness of this library, but their code is not included directly in the library itself.
+Their original licenses shall be complied when used.

 1. [zlib](http://www.zlib.net), by Jean-loup Gailly (compression) and Mark Adler (decompression).
 Licensed under [zlib License](http://www.zlib.net/zlib_license.html).
 2. [puff](https://github.com/madler/zlib/tree/master/contrib/puff), by Mark Adler.
 Licensed under zlib License.